eldipa/book-of-gehn/_posts/2019-10-01-Writeup-EKO2019-Cipherchat.md

 The ``ۈ`` looks like a variable where ``䈶`` is just an alias of ``socket.gethostbyname``.

-I did a little of search-and-replace{% sidenote
+{% marginnote
 'Vim tip: ``:%s//x/g`` replaces the last searched string by ``x``.
-Combined with ``*`` it is very useful to replace hard-to-write words like ``ۈ``.' %} to have better names, I filtered out artificial constructions like using a variable to hold the constant ``True`` and things like that.
+Combined with ``*`` it is very useful to replace hard-to-write words like ``ۈ``.' %}

+I did a little of search-and-replace to have better names, I filtered out artificial constructions like using a variable to hold the constant ``True`` and things like that.